University District, Seattle

-The University District (commonly, the U District) is a major district in Seattle, Washington, comprising several distinct neighborhoods.
+The University District (commonly the U District) is a neighborhood and a major district in central northeastern Seattle, Washington, comprising several distinct neighborhoods.
 The main campus of the University of Washington (UW) is located in the district, lending its name to both the district as well as University Way NE (commonly The Ave).
+The neighborhood lies north of Portage Bay and the Lake Washington Ship Canal and generally east of Interstate 5.

+The area, originally a Duwamish settlement, was surveyed by the territorial government in 1855 and opened to settlement in 1867.
+Real estate developers created the Brooklyn neighborhood on the west side of the district in the 1890s, which was followed by the relocation of the UW campus to the east side of the district in 1895.
+The name Brooklyn faded from use in favor of "University District", which was adopted after a public contest in 1919.

 Location

 Like all Seattle neighborhoods, the boundaries of the University District are informal; by common usage, the University District is bounded on the west by Interstate 5; on the east by University Village and Union Bay; on the south by Portage Bay and the Lake Washington Ship Canal; and on the north by NE Ravenna Boulevard.